kaushalmeena/digi-cloak/README.md

 # Digi-Cloak

-A web app that hide secrets in plainsight securely in images with help of AES encryption and LSB technique..
+A web app that hide secrets in plain-sight securely in images with help of AES encryption and LSB technique.

 ## Requirements